AbenezerD1/Program-4/design.md

 ## Design Overview

 ### Driver
-  * Instantiates a hashtable of Movie objects from a text file
+  * Instantiates three BSTs of Movies (Comedy, Drama, Classics) from a text file
-  * Instantiates a hashtable of Customer objects from a text file
+  * Instantiates a hashtable of Customers from a text file
-  * Creates transaction objects and calls them to do the transaction
+  * Creates Transactions and calls their doTransaction() to do the transaction

 ### Movie creation:
-* **MovieTable**
+* **BST<Movie>**
-  * Contains a vector of list of MovieNode ptr
+  * Has a BSTNode ptr to root node
-    * MovieNode struct
+    * BSTNode struct
-      * Key is movie title
-      * Value is Movie object ptr
+    * Movie ptr data
-  * Contains capacity variable to keep track of current hashtable capacity
-  * Private hash function()
+  * BSTNode ptr to left node
+  * BSTNode ptr to left node
-  * insert() method that takes Movie ptr and gets its title to hash it
+  * insert() method that takes Movie ptr and inserts based on sorting criteria
-  * get() method that takes a key and Movie ptr to return true if it is found in the hashtable
+  * get() method that takes string key and Movie ptr, returns true if found
-  * remove() method that takes a key and remove the Movie that is associated with the key
-  * print() method that prints out all Movies in the hashtable
+  * print() method that prints each movie in sorted order
 * **MovieFactory**
   * Has static method createMovie that creates movie objects
   * Allows us to easily add different types of movies without modifying the driver code
 * Movie
   * A object that has a title, genre, stock, director, and year
   * Contains functions that increase and decrease the stock
+  * Has virtual sorting key function for BST to sort it by
   * Base class to all movies
   * Overloads the comparison operators \== and \!=
   * Overloads the output operator <<